-Many parents may think that their children are okay as long as they aren’t active participants of bullying.
-You don’t have to be the aggressor or the victim.
-Bystanders to bullying also feel the effects of bullying.
+Many parents assume that their children are safe as long as they aren’t active participants of bullying.
+The reality is much darker, you don’t have to be the aggressor or the victim to feel the pain bullying causes.
+‘Bystanders‘ to bullying also feel the pain of bullying.

 Watching another person being bullied can have a big impact on a person.
 As empathetic beings, we are naturally bothered by witnessing someone else being injured to insulted.